Array.prototype.pop()

 const last = numbers.pop();

-console.log(numbers.length);Code language: JavaScript (javascript)
+console.log({ length: numbers.length });Code language: JavaScript (javascript)

 Output:

-Using JavaScript pop() method with array-like objects
+Using the pop() method with array-like objects

-The pop() method is generic.
-Therefore, you can use the call() or apply() to call the pop() method on the array-like object.
-Internally, the pop() uses the length property of the array-like object to determine the last element to remove.
+The pop() method is generic, meaning that you can use the call() or apply() to call the pop() method on an array-like object.

 let greetings = {